-Net loan funds invested in country water conservation and distribution works at 30 June 1973, amounted to \$142,977,000 (exclusive of river control and irrigation works on the River Murray).
-The various water supply systems contain approximately 14,300 kilometres of water mains from which consumption in 1972-73 was 74.0 mil. cubic metres.
+Net loan funds invested in country water conservation and distribution works at 30 June 1976, amounted to \$167,032,000 (exclusive of river control and irrigation works on the River Murray).
+The various water supply systems contain approximately 14,650 kilometres of water mains from which consumption in 1975-76 was 82.8 mil. cubic metres.

-Works in progress include extension of reticulation works on central Eyre Peninsula, for which an Australian Government grant of \$2,100,000 is being provided, development of Uley South Underground Basin on southern Eyre Peninsula to augment the supply at Port Lincoln, and upgrading of various other country systems to meet current demands.
+Works in progress include extension of reticulation works on central Eyre Peninsula, for which a Commonwealth Government grant of \$2,100,000 has been received, development of Uley South Underground Basin on southern Eyre Peninsula to augment the supply at Port Lincoln, and upgrading of various other country systems to meet current demands.